 If you have old exterior paint you want to get rid of please bring it to the Halos building, the old Great American We are going to paint a mural on the side of the building.
 The mural will include Village history.
 We are also looking for anyone who might want to help paint.
 Please call 639-1022

-INFO Information regarding the Emergency Broadband Benefit Program, which is set to go live for consumers in May.
+INFO Enrollment in the Emergency Broadband Benefit begins Wednesday, May 12, 2021.
 This $3.2B federal program authorizes a broad demographic of low-income individuals to receive $50 off their monthly broadband bill.
 The funds are available until expended though there's already discussion of replenishing the account.
 A household is eligible if one member of the household meets at least one of the criteria below:

 - Qualifies for the Lifeline program;